n1kito/Philosophers/README.md

 </details>

-# To do
-- [ ] Fnish checking data races in all cases.
-- [ ] Retest leaks on malloc and struct init failures.
+# Things to correct:
+- [ ] Program does not automatically stop if a philo dies but the sleep time is super long.

 # Tested cases